-15.4.A.1 Tour: Any solar car found to be speeding will be penalized.
+Any solar car found to be speeding will be penalized.
 Speeding penalties may be assessed based on the following factors: (1) velocity over posted speed limits, (2) length of time of speeding infraction, (3) location of speeding infraction (i.e. work zones, school zones, etc. where typical penalties would be doubled automatically).
 The speed of either the solar car itself or the chase vehicle may be used in determining a speeding infraction.
-The penalty will be a minimum of 1 mile deducted from the team's Official Distance.
-Speeding infractions including a rate of speed of 112.6 km/h (70 mph) or greater will result in a 25 mile penalty in addition to the calculated assessment.
+The penalty will be a minimum of 1 mile.
+Speeding infractions including a rate of speed of 112.6 km/h (70 mph) or greater will result in a 10 mile penalty in addition to the calculated assessment.